113155/git-repo2/README.md

 1. Headings
 2. Emphasis.

- ...This can be changing the text to any of these;
+This can be changing the text to any of these;
-  ..* bold
+* bold
-  ..* italics
+* italics
 etc.

 [For more information](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#headers)